aglover/bygone-era/README.md

 2. Gradle 8.5
 3. Docker Engine

 The two files worth looking at are `AppTest.java` found in the `app/src/test/java/io/readyset/bygone/` directory and the `Employee.java` file in the `app/src/main/java/io/readyset/bygone/` directory.
 The former class drives the latter; what's more, there are only two queries present.
 One is a simple point query and the other does a three way join.
 Both queries are supported by ReadySet.
+There's a lot more that can be added to this project, but it's good enough for now to demonstrate simple JDBC reads.

 ## Directions to spin-up bygone-era